 - Monoclonal antibody therapy uses antibodies made in the laboratory, from a single type of immune system cell, to stop cancer cells.
 These antibodies can identify substances on cancer cells or normal substances that may help cancer cells grow.
 The antibodies attach to the substances and kill the cancer cells, block their growth, or keep them from spreading.
 Monoclonal antibodies are given by infusion into a vein.
 They may be used alone or to carry drugs, toxins, or radioactive material directly to cancer cells.
 Bevacizumab is a type of monoclonal antibody being used to treat of childhood astrocytoma.

 - Protein kinase inhibitors block proteins needed for cell growth and may kill cancer cells.
-Selumetinib is a type of protein kinase inhibitor being studied in the treatment of childhood astrocytoma.
+Selumetinib and dabrafenib are types of protein kinase inhibitors being studied in the treatment of childhood astrocytoma.

 See Drugs Approved for Brain Tumors for more information.